CABrouwers/openpromise/README.md

 # openpromise

 The goal is of this module is to simplify and extend the use of the native Promise mechanism.
-It includes variation objects that can be used to control the flow of a program or communicate between different parts of a program asynchronously.
-These objects leverage the native promise mechanism while avoiding the convoluted semantic of Promise definition.
+It includes various objects that can be used to control the flow of a program or communicate between different parts of a program asynchronously.
+These objects leverage the native promise mechanism while avoiding the convoluted syntax of Promise definition.
 All objects are or behave like **Promise**s, can be chained like **Promise**s and allow the use of the ``then`` , ``catch`` and ``finally`` construct

 The objects provided are:
 |  |  |